Fed signals readiness to do more for economy as virus rages

 A multi-trillion-dollar stimulus, enacted in the spring, had helped sustain jobless Americans and ailing businesses but has since expired.
 The failure of lawmakers to agree on any new rescue package has clouded the future for the unemployed, for small businesses and for the economy as a whole.
 There is some hope, though, that a logjam can be broken and more economic relief can be enacted during a post-election “lame-duck” session of Congress between now and early January.

-“The outlook for the economy is extraordinarily uncertain,” Chair Jerome Powell said at a news conference.
+“The outlook for the economy is extraordinarily uncertain,” Powell said at the news conference.

 The central bank has been buying Treasury and mortgage bonds to hold down long-term borrowing rates to encourage spending.
 And it has kept its key short-term rate, which influences many corporate and individual loans, near zero.
 Some economists think the policymakers’ next move will be to expand its bond buying effort, which is intended to boost the economy by lowering longer-term borrowing rates.